Discover Lake Winnipeg

 Hunt Lake Trail

 Renowned for its rugged beauty and challenging terrain, this trail stretches approximately 12.5 kilometers (round trip), taking adventurers through a diverse landscape of dense boreal forests, rocky outcroppings, and lake views.
-This trail, considered moderately difficult due to its uneven and sometimes steep sections, appeals to experienced hikers seeking a day long adventure.
-Throughout the journey, the trail offers an array of natural wonders, from cascading small waterfalls and moss covered granite cliffs to an abundance of wildlife, including various bird species, which adds to the trail’s allure.
+This trail, considered moderately difficult due to its uneven and sometimes steep sections, appeals to experienced hikers seeking a day-long adventure.
+Throughout the journey, the trail offers an array of natural wonders, from cascading small waterfalls and moss-covered granite cliffs to abundant wildlife, including various bird species, which adds to the trail’s allure.

 Top of the World

-Falcon Trails Resort, 100 Ridge Rd, Falcon Beach, ManitoBa R0E 0N0
+Falcon Trails Resort, 100 Ridge Rd, Falcon Beach, Manitoba

 This trail, renowned for its panoramic vistas, spans approximately 12 kilometers, leading hikers to the summit of Baldy Mountain, the highest point in the province.
 The trail’s climax at the peak rewards hikers with unparalleled views of the surrounding lakes, forests, and expansive prairies, creating a sense of being on top of the world.